franzbu/EnhancedSpaces.spoon/README.md

 If you want to unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy: See each mSpace as a representation of your windows rather than just an area where your windows can be positioned - or, in other words, an mSpace can be understood as a set of 'symbolic links' to your actual windows.
 Due to this approach you could, for instance, have two mSpaces with the same windows in different sizes and positions, which could be sensible for specific workflows where it makes sense to be switching instantly between a bigger window of one and a smaller window of another application and vice versa.
 Or you can have the same Notes, Calendar, Finder or Safari window on two, three, or all your mSpaces.

-To create representations of windows, press the 'ctrl' and 'shift' modifiers simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, '3'.
+To create representations of windows, press the `ctrl` and `shift` modifiers simultaneously and additionally press the key corresponding to the mSpace you would like to create a reference of the currently active window on, for instance, `3`.

-As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer a different shortcut:
+As before, the below line represents the default setup, and you do not need to add it to your `init.lua` unless you prefer a different shortcut:

 ```lua
   ...